 Barcelona From Home: The Best Virtual Online Tours of Barcelona

 Barcelona is a a visual feast, a city with boundless culture and fairytale architecture.
-It has museums galore, some of the world's most iconic landmarks, and chic and funky neighborhoods to explore.
+It has museums galore, some of the world's most iconic architecture and landmarks, and chic and funky neighborhoods to explore.
 Not to mention the delectable tapas.

 If you're stuck at home or can't explore Barcelona in person, you can travel to Barcelona online for free.
 Let's take some virtual tours of Barcelona's fabulous must see sites.
 Sip on sangria or nibble on some jamón ibérico as we cyber experience some Spanish culture.